rpatel9877/deep-learning-challenge/README.md

 Data Preprocessing

 What variable(s) are the target(s) for your model?
--The target variable is the 'IS_SUCCESSFUL' column from application_df What variable(s) are the features for your model?
+   The target variable is the 'IS_SUCCESSFUL' column from application_df

+What variable(s) are the features for your model?
--The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe
+   The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe

 What variable(s) should be removed from the input data because they are neither targets nor features?
-   - Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.
+   Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.
 Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?